mukherjeearnab/researcher-portfolio/README.md

 # Main Branch

-This is the React SPA without pre-rendering.
+This is the React SPA.

 ## Install Dependencies